daviegourevitch/cfia-recall-bot/README.md

 - `TEST_MODE=true` environment variable is set
 - `NODE_ENV=test` environment variable is set (automatically used during testing)

+### Thread Support

+🧵 **Full Thread Compatibility**: All bot commands now work seamlessly in both regular Discord channels and thread channels, including:

+- **Public Threads**: Created from regular text channels
+- **Private Threads**: Private discussion threads
+- **Announcement Threads**: Threads in announcement channels

+The bot automatically detects whether it's running in a channel or thread and adapts its behavior accordingly:

+- Console logs show whether operations are performed on "channel" or "thread"
+- Command responses are contextually appropriate ("Started tracking this thread" vs "Started tracking this channel")
+- All database operations work identically regardless of channel type

 ### Commands

 The bot supports these slash commands:

 #### `/update`

-Fetches and stores all message history from the current channel.
+Fetches and stores all message history from the current channel or thread.
 This command:

 - Retrieves all available message history
 - Stores messages in the SQLite database
 - Reports how many messages were fetched and stored
 - Handles duplicate messages gracefully
+- **Works in both regular channels and thread channels**

 #### `/track`

-Toggles message tracking for the current channel.
+Toggles message tracking for the current channel or thread.
 This command:

 - Starts/stops real-time message tracking
 - Only tracks non-bot messages
 - Only stores messages from the configured reporter user ID
 - Automatically stores new messages as they arrive
+- **Works in both regular channels and thread channels**

 #### `/reporter [userid]`